An Unplugged Nighttime Routine That Actually Works

 Your nighttime phone habit is destroying your sleep.
 But removing it without replacing it rarely works.
 Here's what to do instead.

-Screens emit blue light that suppresses melatonin production.
-Social media is engineered to keep you awake - the infinite scroll, the notifications, the algorithmic selection of content that keeps you engaged.
+Screens emit blue light that suppresses melatonin production by up to 50%, making it significantly harder for your body to prepare for sleep.
+Social media is engineered to keep you awake: the infinite scroll, the notifications, the algorithmic selection of content that keeps you engaged.
 Even the act of scrolling, regardless of content, keeps your nervous system active when it should be winding down.

-And yet most people use their phone in bed every single night.
+And yet 70% of adults use their phone within 30 minutes of going to sleep.
 Not because they want to, but because the habit is automatic.
+The phone addiction statistics show that 96.5% of people use their phones at bedtime.
 They reach for it without thinking, and they don't put it down until an hour later and three videos deep into a feed they didn't want to watch.

 Why Removing Your Phone Before Bed Without Replacing It Doesn't Work